About COPIP

 Wastewater management projects seek to reduce the discharge of plastics, including microplastics, to waterways, and handle the extracted plastics.

-Urban storm water management projects seek to reduce the discharge of plastics through storm drains and waterways to the ocean.
+Urban stormwater management projects seek to reduce the discharge of plastics through storm drains and waterways to the ocean.

-Along the coastlines of sub-Saharan Africa, the Clean Oceans Project Identification and Preparation (COPIP) Programme will enable infrastructure that will reduce the amount of plastics entering the oceans.
+Along the coastlines of Sub-Saharan Africa, the Clean Oceans Project Identification and Preparation (COPIP) Programme will enable infrastructure that will reduce the amount of plastics entering the oceans.
 We are kick-starting a regional response to the estimated eight million tonnes of plastics that flow into the world’s oceans every year, most of which starts out as waste discarded on the ground or in waterways.

 Who we are